nicolas17/mapillary_apidoc/source/includes/_im.md

 }
 ```

-Retrive recognized objects for an image.
+Retrieve recognized objects for an image.

 ### Scopes